marcelinollano/orgprompt/readme.md

 # Org Prompt

-Simple utility that displays your current Salesforce Default Org and Default Dev Hub in your Terminal prompt.
+Display your Salesforce project Default Org, and Default Dev Hub in your Terminal.

 ![Example](images/example.png)